DJ LeMahieu Player Props: Yankees vs. Rays

 DJ LeMahieu At The Plate

-- He has hit a home run in 9.0% of his games this year, and 2.2% of his trips to the dish.
+- He has gone deep in 8.9% of his games this season, and 2.2% of his chances at the plate.

-- He has scored a run in 30 games this year, with multiple runs four times.
+- He has scored in 30 games this season (33.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.